smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 }
 ```

 Inside this call, the aggregations field is where we specify the operation the aggregation needs to perform.
-In this case, it's a **SUM** operation on the field **flow.totalBytes.delta.summantion.bytes**.
+In this case, it's a **SUM** operation on the field
+**flow.totalBytes.delta.summantion.bytes**.
 This translates to "SUM(Bytes) of Flow" in the regular UI search bar, as the API search uses the internal naming convention of objects.

 Also take note of the filter, where the search condition is given.
 This can be a single condition as in the example above, but also multiple conditions.
 For example, if you don't care about splitting out download and upload and want a single number for all bandwidth combined, use:

-{format: json}
+{format: json, line-numbers: false}
 ```
 "filter": "source_ip.ip_address = '10.8.20.66' or destination_ip.ip_address = '10.8.20.66' "
 ```